daniellopes04/uva-onlinejudge-solutions/README.md

 # UVA Online Judge Solutions

-All the solutions for UVA problems that I have done for the Computer Science bachelor in Federal University of Rio de Janeiro.
+All the solutions for UVA problems made for the Computer Science's bachelor in Federal University of Rio de Janeiro.